materialsvirtuallab/matgl/README.md

 pip install dglgo -f https://data.dgl.ai/wheels-test/repo.html
 ```

+## Docker images

+Docker images have now been built for matgl, together with LAMMPS support.
+They are available at the
+[Materials Virtual Lab Docker Repository].
+If you wish to use MatGL with LAMMPS, this is probably the easiest option.

 ## Usage

 Pre-trained M3GNet universal potential and MEGNet models for the Materials Project formation energy and